 The Varex detector is controlled through the QXRD program.
 This is a complex program but only a few parameters need to be considered for standard data collection.
 If more complicated issues arise the QXRD user manual can be consulted.
 When opened the program should automatically detect the Varex detector if it is on.
 However, if the detector is turned off while the QXRD program is running QXRD will loose its connection and will not automatically re-establish it.
-Therefore, the PE should be turned on before QXRD is opened and, if the PE is turned off, QXRD should be closed and reopened.
+Therefore, the detector should be turned on before QXRD is opened and, if the PE is turned off, QXRD should be closed and reopened.

 The "acquire" tab at the bottom brings up the key controls for data acquisition.
 The exposure time is one key parameter that needs to be carefully chosen.
 Exposure times can range anywhere from a minimum of 0.1 seconds to a maximum of 8 seconds.
 It is important to choose an exposure time that does not saturate a significant number of pixels.
 The Varex detector is 16 bit, which means that the values of each pixel can range from 0 to 65,535 (216).
 The values displayed are after subtraction of the dark current, so the actual saturation point is typically between 56,00 and 61,000, depending on the exposure time, the gain setting, and the individual pixel behavior.
 It is possible in QXRD to have any pixel above a certain value display in green so that it is easy to see if pixels are saturating.
 The value of a pixel can be read by putting the cursor over the pixel.
 This will be the V value at the bottom of the screen.
 If the pixel is near the saturation range it is possible to tell if it is saturated by seeing if there are small random variations in the value.
 A saturated pixel will not change values, while a non-saturated one will show small random variation.
-A good exposure time will have the brightest pixels anywhere between roughly 20,000 and 50,000.
-If the signal is very weak the exposure time can be increased and if there is saturation it can be decreased.
-It is better to err on the side of having a lower exposure time, then if the next sample scatters a bit more strongly the exposure time does not need to be changed.
+The amount of dark current that will need to be subtracted decreases with longer exposure times up to about 2 seconds then increases.
+As such, exposure times longer than 2 seconds are usually not used.
+An exposure time of 0.5 to 1.0 seconds is usually best.
+If the signal is very weak 2 seconds can be used and if the signal is strong shorter times can be used to avoid saturation.
+It is generally better to err on the side of shorter exposure times and sum up a greater number of these to compensate in order to avoid needing to change the exposure time due to saturation.